VCityTeam/py3dtilers/Tilers/GeojsonTiler/README.md

 Geojson files contain _features_.
 Each feature corresponds to a building and has a _geometry_ field.
 The geometry has _coordinates_.
 A feature is tied to a _properties_ containing data about the feature (for example height, precision, feature type...).

+The Geojson files are computed with [QGIS](https://www.qgis.org/en/site/) from public data.
 ## Installation
 See https://github.com/Oslandia/py3dtiles/blob/master/docs/install.rst